THE VFA PIONEER HISTORIES PROJECT

 MJC: Definitely.
 Well, that’s our assignment coming out of this encounter, right.

-PW: Mary Jean, I met you 50 years ago the first time when I came to a regional conference for NOW in Chicago from Detroit.
+PW: Mary Jean, I met you the first time 50 years ago when I came to a regional conference for NOW in Chicago from Detroit.
 And in addition to doing all of the organizing and planning that you did, Mary Jean, you led us to go to Berghoff Restaurant on Adams Street in Chicago because they would not let women be in the bar.
 And you led us in to say to Berghoff’s, here we are, and we’re staying.

 MJC: Oh, good.
 That’s a wonderful memory.
 I have that wonderful memory, too.
 Isn’t that fantastic?